King's Highway (Charleston to Boston)

 The Boston Post Road was a system of mail-delivery routes between New York City and Boston that evolved into the first major highways in the United States.
 Some routes followed trails in use by Native Americans long before Europeans arrived.
 Some of these important native trails had been used long enough that they were two feet below the surrounding woodland.

-Following a trail known as the Pequot Path, the Upper Post Road was first laid out on January 1, 1673.
+Following a trail known as the Pequot Path, the Upper Post Road was first laid out in 1673.
 Used by post riders to deliver the mail, it was later widened and smoothed so that horse-drawn wagons or stagecoaches could use it.
 During the 19th century, turnpike companies took over and improved pieces of the road.
 Large sections of the various routes are still called the King's Highway and Boston Post Road.